GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Background and Related Work

 \labelitemi~ \textbf{BO-based.} BO-based methods \cite{10.14778/1687627.1687767, 10.1145/3035918.3064029, 10.1145/3448016.3457291, 10.14778/3457390.3457404, 10.1145/3514221.3526176, 10.1145/3318464.3380591} follow the generic BO framework to search for an optimal configuration: (1) fitting a probabilistic \textit{surrogate model} to map the relation between knob configuration and DBMS performance, (2) selecting the next configuration that maximizes \textit{acquisition function}.

-\labelitemi~ \textbf{RL-based.} RL-based methods explore configuration space with a trial-and-error strategy.
-The essence is to balance between exploring unexplored space and exploiting known regions, which is achieved by the interactions between an agent (e.g., neural network) and the target environment (e.g., DBMS) \cite{10.1145/3299869.3300085, 10.14778/3352063.3352129, 10.1145/3514221.3517882}.
+\labelitemi~ \textbf{RL-based.} RL-based methods explore search space with a trial-and-error strategy.
+The essence is to balance between exploring unexplored space and exploiting known regions, which is achieved by the interactions between an agent (e.g., neural network) and the target environment (e.g., DBMS) \cite{10.1145/3299869.3300085, 10.14778/3352063.3352129, 10.1145/3514221.3517882, wang2021udo, 10.1145/3464389}.

-\textbf{Performance Comparison.} An experimental evaluation is conducted to compare these approaches \cite{10.14778/3538598.3538604}.
-A BO-based method, Sequential Model-based Algorithm Configuration (SMAC) \cite{lindauer-jmlr22a} yields the best performance because it uses Random Forest (RF) as the surrogate to leverage its efficiency in modeling the high-dimensional and heterogeneous configuration space.
-Since SMAC is evaluated as the best-performing optimizer, \textit{we view it as the current state-of-the-art that does not take text as input and aim to improve it further.}
+\textbf{Performance Comparison.} According to \cite{10.14778/3538598.3538604}, a BO-based method, Sequential Model-based Algorithm Configuration (SMAC) \cite{lindauer-jmlr22a} yields the best performance since it is efficient in modeling the heterogeneous search space. \textit{We view it as the current state-of-the-art that does not take text as input and aim to improve it further.}